ph4nt0mbyt3/Carrie/README.md

 Carrie.exe
 ```

-3) Type the Company/Description name of the EDR/AV Vendor till you receive "Can't find any process related
+3) Type the CompanyName propertie of the process owner or description until you receive the message "Can't find any process related, try again".
+This means that all processes belonging to the provided CompanyName/Description are no longer running.